abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 ![](cmskit-module-markedItems.png)

-This system is especially useful, if you need to highlight some resources and differantiate them from other items.
+This system is especially useful if you need to highlight some resources and differentiate them from other items.
 To use the marking system, you need to define an entity type with the icon name, by configuring the `CmsKitMarkedItemOptions`:

 ```csharp
 Configure<CmsKitMarkedItemOptions>(options =>